 How To Get To Tegalalang Rice Terrace

 Tegalalang rice terrace is easy to reach from Ubud.
-From Denpasar, the route would be Denpasar-Ubud-Kintamani.
-The rice terrace is located just beside the road of Ubud-Kintamani.
-It is not far from Ubud, only 20 minutes.
-Like everywhere else in Bali, the transportation mode that dominates the tourism of that island is rental vehicles, whether it’s a car, scooter, or even bicycle.
+It’s located just beside the road of Ubud-Kintamani.
+And it will take only 20 minutes.
+Like everywhere else in Bali, the transportation mode that dominates the tourism of that island is rental vehicles.
+Whether it’s a car, scooter, or even bicycle.

-Although the options are pretty much limited to that, tourists do not need to worry since there are a lot of options from many rental services and the price is quite affordable.
-There are also taxis and motorcycle taxis for those who don’t want to drive by themselves.
+Although the options are pretty much limited to that, don’t worry since there are a lot of options from many rental services and the price is quite affordable.
+There are also taxis and motorcycle taxis for tourists who don’t want to drive.

 To get to Tegalalang Rice Terrace, tourists could also use ride-hailing apps such as Gojek or GoCar.
 It cost around Rp20.000 for a motorbike to Rp40.000 for a car with a passenger capacity of up to 4 people.